colonialjelly/colonialjelly.github.io/_posts/2020-03-10-minhashing.md

 $$J(\text{artist}_{1}, \text{artist}_{3}) = \frac{0}{8} = 0$$
 </center>

-A few important facts about the Jaccard similarity:
+A few key things about the Jaccard similarity:

  - The Jaccard similarity is 0 if the two sets share no elements, and it's 1 if the two sets are identical.
 Every other case has values between 0 and 1.
  - The Jaccard similarity between two sets corresponds to the probability of a randomly selected element from the union of the sets also being in the intersection.